terminal42/contao-shortlink/README.md

     but make sure it is set up on your hosting/server.

 - **prefix:** Optionally configure a prefix, e.g. `go/` to generate with all shortlinks.

+- **min_length:** Minimum lengths of shortlinks.
+Applies to the generated hash ID as well as to the alias input in the back end.

+    This can be useful if you want to use the same domain for shortlinks and a regular website.
+    By setting the shortlink length to something higher than the root page URL prefix, you can make sure there's never a conflict between a shortlink and the regular website.

 - **catchall_redirect:** If you configure a host exclusively for shortlinks, you can redirect all unknown requests to a URL (e.g. your regular website).